xyz380/code-galaxy/README.md

 The success of resilient infrastructure, sustainable industrialization, and innovation can be measured using the following KPIs:

 1. **Infrastructure Quality Index**
+   - <mark>Consider a value statement here to demonstrate you are thinking about the broader picture, for example: The IQI provides insights into infrastructure performance that can stimulate productivity, create jobs, and enhance economic opportunities.  --- you might want to bring economic indicators to correlated IQI with GPD for example</mark>
    - *Definition:* Measures the reliability, accessibility, and efficiency of infrastructure such as roads, electricity, and water supply.
    - *Measurement:* Infrastructure quality ratings from global development reports.
+   - <mark>Frequency?</mark>
+   - <mark>Range: 1-999?</mark>

 2. **Industrialization Growth Rate**
    - *Definition:* The rate of growth in the manufacturing and industrial sector as a percentage of GDP.